TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-connectivityissuesunabletoconnecttomicrosoftpublicservicesfromavminprivatecloud.md

 			"id": "learn_more_text",
 			"order": 3,
 			"controlType": "textbox",
-            "displayLabel": "Is the internet enable switch set to Enabled Internet on in the Connectivity ">" Settings blade of the private cloud?", }
+            "displayLabel": "Is the internet enable switch set to Enabled Internet on in the Connectivity '>' Settings blade of the private cloud?"
+		}
 	]
 }